 Del Webb at Rancho Del Lago – Vail, AZ

-Del Webb at Rancho del Lago is a 55+ gated lifestyle community for the active adult in Vail.
+Del Webb at Rancho del Lago is a 55+ gated community for active adults in Vail.
 It’s a 20-minute drive from the center of Vail and a 35-minute drive southeast of Downtown Tucson.
 It’s comprised of 585 single-family homes.

 Models start at 1,212 square feet with two bedrooms, two bathrooms, and a two-car garage.
 The largest models offer 2,571 square feet with three bedrooms, a den, two-and-a-half bathrooms, and a two-car garage.